 Are you interested in connecting with young pharmacists and pharmaceutical scientists from around the world who are also seeking new networks, professional innovation, friendship and support?
 If so, then FIP’s Young Pharmacists Group (YPG) is for you!
 When you become an individual member of FIP, you can become a YPG member for free if you: are under 35 years of age or, have graduated from your first pharmacy degree in the past 5 years.
 Joining FIP YPG will connect you with young colleagues in over 80 countries!
 Want to learn more about the benefits of being a YPG member?
 Click here

 The YPG is a network of motivated young pharmacists inside FIP.
 The group was officially established in 2001, but young pharmacists have been a part of FIP for many years.
 Our objectives are to facilitate connections and networking, so that new ideas can be shared, and to open doors to information and new possibilities.

 Our aim is to encourage young pharmacists to be actively involved in international pharmacy and within FIP.
-YPG’s goal is to connect pharmacists and foster leadership within FIP’s 8 different Sections that focus on pharmacy practice and 9 different Special Interest Groups (SIGs) that focus on pharmaceutical sciences.
-Many of our YPG members are already active in FIP’s Boards, Sections and Special Interest Groups.
+YPG’s goal is to connect pharmacists and foster leadership within FIP’s 8 different sections that focus on pharmacy practice and the different special interest groups (SIGs) that focus on pharmaceutical sciences.
+Many of our YPG members are already active in FIP’s Boards, sections and special interest groups.

 We also aim to support young pharmacists from around the globe who have limited resources either for professional organisation involvement or for their own research (see our “Grants & opportunities” page).
 In addition, YPG tries to give its members career development support.